 Join the Panel

 Please complete a Pro Bono Panel application form if you would like to join the Pro Bono Panel.
 The Pro Bono Committee will review your qualifications and notify you if you are selected for the panel.
-The court contacts panel attorneys in the order in which they appear on the list for appointment to a case.
+The court will send out a case summary and the relevant pleadings to the panel as cases become available.
+If interested in a case, panel members are encouraged to volunteer as soon as possible.
 Assuming you have no conflicts, an order appointing you as counsel will issue.
 If you are asked to take a case in an unfamiliar area of law, the Pro Bono Committee will help find an attorney to serve as a mentor or sounding board.
 The Pro Bono Panel offers a wonderful opportunity to litigate in federal court and to serve the community.
 Contact the Pro Bono Committee if you have questions.

 The U.S. District Court’s plan for the representation of pro se litigants and rules pertaining to such representation can be found on the court’s website, or you may request a copy by contacting Emily Nero at (206) 370-8482 or email@example.com.
 After reviewing the plan and rules, please submit your application form.
 Please contact Emily Nero if you would prefer to mail a hard copy of the application to her.